 In case you weren’t already aware, gym climbers are often masters of what appears (on the surface) to be super-human tricks.
 Many of these super-human fitness tricks might appear goofy on the surface, they can also be extremely beneficial for improving your climbing fitness.
 So, next time you’re in the climbing gym, consider mixing up your usual routine by giving some of these atypical challenges a try.

 Try some of the challenges below:

 100 Second Hang

 This is the simplest challenge on our list.
 All you have to do is find a pull-up bar, hold onto the bar in a pull-up position, and don’t let go for 100 seconds.

 Climbers are renowned for their impressive grip strength, and some advanced climbers can perform fingertip pull-ups to infinity.
-Just like there is some benefit to high-volume fingertip pull-ups, or hanging onto the micro-edge of a hang board, there is also a benefit to hanging for 100 seconds on a traditional pull-up bar.
-Some individuals that can do hangs on tiny edges assume this is going to be easy, but oftentimes people are surprised by the endurance necessary for a long 100 hang (or longer).
+Just like the benefits of hangboarding, there are also benefits to hanging for 100 seconds on a traditional pull-up bar.
+Some individuals that can hang on tiny edges assume this is going to be easy, but oftentimes people are surprised by the endurance necessary for a long 100 hang (or longer).

 Paper Bag Pick-Up